-Spending his childhood in the heart of Europe, he claims, have made a difference to his way of feeling towards music.
+Spending his childhood in the heart of Europe, he claims, has made a difference to his way of feeling towards music.

 Whether flying little paper planes with a piece of string in an empty box of tissue,